Alabama Slammer Cocktail

 - Fill a cocktail shaker halfway with ice.
 Get a measuring glass and glassware.

-- Spear 2 cherries on each martini pick.4 maraschino cherries
+- Spear 2 cherries on each martini pick and place in the cocktails.4 maraschino cherries

 Notes